Aspectize/EvoHtmlToPdf/README.md

 }

 ```
-- on the server, call the ConvertFromUrl Command from your Configured Service EvoPdfService, with the following parameters:
+- on the server, call the ConvertFromUrl Command from your Configured Service EvoPdfService, with the following urlArg parameter:

 http://[yourHost]/[yourApp]/app.ashx?@MyService.MyCommand&myParam=someValue

-b/ Pdf is built from Html
+b/ Pdf is built from Html with the ConvertFromHtml method

 - build a string containing your html
 - provide a baseUrl to display images